- 98 - (12 January, 2024)

 - 6 -

-My favorite Schuricht recording is of Bruckner's 3rd Symphony with the Vienna Philharmonic.
+My favorite Schuricht recording is of Bruckner's 3rd Symphony with

 Very close to that recording is Bruckner's 9th, also with the Vienna Philharmonic.